Fort Wayne Indoor Skatepark: kids gets chance to try newest Olympic sport

 While there are dues to use the facility, Hoppe and Rich have been known to waive the fees for kids who cannot afford them, instead offering them access in exchange for work around the skatepark– like picking up trash, keeping it clean, etcetera.

 “We try to be a voice for all these kids,” said Hoppe.

-With the X-Games becoming regular programming on television and skateboarding and BMX becoming an Olympic sport in the near future, interest in both are increasing.
+With the X-Games becoming regular programming on television and skateboarding and BMX becoming an Olympic sport in 2020, interest in both are increasing.
 There are more and more kids coming to the skatepark, more and more getting into the culture.
 Fort Wayne Indoor Skatepark, 3054 E. State Boulevard, 260.238.0398, thefortwayneindoor.com